Identify your essential services

 - your council’s mission

-- key objectives that help you deliver that mission
+- objectives that help you deliver that mission

 - your organisation’s top priorities